-The statements contained in this Official Statement that are not purely historical are forward-looking statements, including statements regarding the Authority's expectations, hopes, intentions or strategies regarding the future and the projections contained in this Official Statement and in the 2015

-Draw Down Letter and Report of the Traffic Engineer included as Appendix B to this Official Statement.
+The statements contained in this Official Statement that are not purely historical are forward-looking statements, including statements regarding the Authority's expectations, hopes, intentions or strategies regarding the future and the projections contained in this Official Statement and in the 2017 Draw Down Letter, the 2015 Draw Down Letter and Report of the Traffic Engineer included as Appendix B to this Official Statement.
 All forward-looking statements included in this Official Statement are based on information available to the Authority on the date hereof, and the Authority assumes no obligation to update any such forward-looking statements.